Community care for older people which respects choice and quality of life

 - more flexible and capable of meeting a wide variety of service users' needs.

-This website offers a base for publications, discussion and weblinks which advance such aims and seek to make the personal care budgets, announced by Putting People First in December 2007, a route to flexible, person-centred care for older people.
+This website provides a base for publications from two separate research projects, both based in York UK, which show how to advance such aims.
+They are sources of guidance for making the personal care budgets, announced by Putting People First in December 2007, a route to flexible, person-centred care for older people.

 PUBLICATIONS & LINKS